casper-ecosystem/cep18/client-js/README.md

 - **Transfers**

-  - Transfer some tokens from the direct caller to a recipient:
+  - Create a deploy to transfer some tokens from the direct caller to a recipient:

     ```ts
     const deploy = erc20.transfer(